 Student D: ... my theory that ... that relationship ... and the relationship ... they always have ... a part of the message.
 And it seems to me that whatever else she could do for them she already did.

-Suzuki-rōshi: What-what-what in that story-some of them are just story; some [laughs]-some of them is real stories-not stories [laughs].
-And there is some meaning, you know, you know, each-
+Suzuki-rōshi: What in that story-some of them are just story; some [laughs] some of them is real stories-not stories [laughs].
+And there is some meaning, each-

 Student D: And it seems to me that-